draganjovanovich/copycat/README.md

 **NOTE:** `You can customize keybinding for triggering copycat in terminal by editing ~/.zshrc file`

 ### GUI usage
-Open select menu with `F1 key` not remapable for now Toggle preview of large CB items with key `Mouse right click` Confirm and copy selection to cliboard with `Enter key` or `Mouse double left click`
+Open select menu with `F1 key` it's not remapable for now
+Toggle preview of large CB items with key `Mouse right click`
+Confirm and copy selection to cliboard with `Enter key` or `Mouse double left click`